ebeshero/scienceFiction/docs/FinalExam2019.md

 *Part D. Answer one of the following two*
-1. How are Raven and Hiro evenly matched as opponents?
+11. How are Raven and Hiro evenly matched as opponents?
 Explain three things they have in common.

-2. Where does Raven come from, and how are his cultural origins reflected in his motivation and the weaponry he uses?
+12. Where does Raven come from, and how are his cultural origins reflected in his motivation and the weaponry he uses?
 Identify two of Raven’s weapons in your response.

 *Part E. Answer one of the following two*
-3. How did Y.T. get to know Uncle Enzo?
+13. How did Y.T. get to know Uncle Enzo?
 What did the two of them learn or gain from each other?

-4. Explain two things that Y.T. and Raven have in common.
+14. Explain two things that Y.T. and Raven have in common.

 *Part F. Answer one of the following three*
-5. What unusual capacities does Juanita possess and retain as a result of her experiences as an “antennahead” on Rife’s ship?
+15. What unusual capacities does Juanita possess and retain as a result of her experiences as an “antennahead” on Rife’s ship?

-6. How is the Metaverse version of Snow Crash related to or different from the “real” world version?
+16. How is the Metaverse version of Snow Crash related to or different from the “real” world version?

-7. How does Hiro T. Protagonist save the Metaverse from Raven’s Snow Crash bomb?
+17. How does Hiro T. Protagonist save the Metaverse from Raven’s Snow Crash bomb?

 *Part G. Answer two of the following four*

-8. What is a nam-shub in Sumerian culture, and what is meant by the nam-shub of Enki?
+18. What is a nam-shub in Sumerian culture, and what is meant by the nam-shub of Enki?
 Why is this nam-shub important to the crisis and resolution of Snow Crash?

-9. How does Stephenson link the biological concept of a virus with glossolalia?
+19. How does Stephenson link the biological concept of a virus with glossolalia?
 (Define the word glossolalia in your response.)

-10. Why might Sumerians in their use of me have been especially susceptible to viruses?
+20. Why might Sumerians in their use of me have been especially susceptible to viruses?
 Why are 3-ring binders analogous to me in the present time frame of Snow Crash?

-11. What forms of technology in Snow Crash help to bring about a happy ending?
+21. What forms of technology in Snow Crash help to bring about a happy ending?
 Identify two.

 ### Long Essay Section (30 points)
 *Choose **one question** below to respond to in a multi-paragraph essay.
-Each essay asks you to compare and/or contrast two of our readings on a key issue so far.
 You may want to take a few minutes to focus on the question and quickly outline your response and locate passages from the readings you’d like to use for support before you begin writing.
 Support your points by referring to specific characters, examples, and episodes from the readings.
-Accuracy, specificity, and reflection are key to doing well with this section.
+Accuracy, specificity, and reflection are key to doing well with this section.*